Discover more from The Shortcut

 Sony has two official PlayStation 5 headsets to choose from.
 Here's how they compare

-When it comes to the PS5 Pulse 3D vs PS5 Pulse Elite, it can be tricky to decide which pair of PlayStation 5 headphones is right for you at a glance.
+When choosing between the PS5 Pulse 3D vs PS5 Pulse Elite, it can be tricky to determine which PlayStation 5 headset is right for you at a glance.

-With similar designs and a fairly close price point, you might be wondering whether it’s worth paying a little more for the PS5 Pulse Elite wireless headset or upgrading your existing headset.
-We’ll list off the differences between the two PlayStation 5 headsets, and help you decide which pair is right for you.
+With similar designs and a fairly close price point, you might wonder whether it’s worth paying a little more for the new PS5 Pulse Elite wireless headset or upgrading from your existing Pulse 3D headset.
+We’ll list the differences between the two PlayStation 5 headsets, and help you decide which pair is right for you.

-You can also check out the best PS5 headset that you can buy right now if Sony’s official headsets aren’t quite what you’re after.
-There are various options, too, from the best noise-canceling headphones to the most comfortable ones.
-Read on if you’re interested in the PS5 Pulse 3D vs PS5 Pulse Elite and how they compare.
+You can also check out the best PS5 headset you can buy now if either of Sony’s official headsets isn’t quite what you’re after.
+And there are various options, too, from the best noise-canceling headphones to the most comfortable ones.
+However, if you’re interested in the PS5 Pulse 3D vs PS5 Pulse Elite and how they compare, read our full comparison below.

 PS5 Pulse 3D vs PS5 Pulse Elite: price

 The PS5 Pulse 3D and PS5 Pulse Elite aren’t miles apart when it comes to price, though only one costs less than $100.
-The PlayStation Pulse 3D headset costs $99 and can often be found for cheaper.
-There are also three versions available: the classic white that matches the console, black and gray camouflage.
+The PlayStation Pulse 3D headset is priced at $99 but is often available at a lower price.
+There are also three colorways available: the classic white that matches the console, an all-black design, and gray camouflage.

-The PS5 Pulse Elite is slightly more expensive than the PS5 Pulse 3D.
-It costs $149, which is a far more attractive price point than the Sony INZONE H9 that Sony released earlier this year.
+The PS5 Pulse Elite is a little pricier than the PS5 Pulse 3D.
+It costs $149, which is a much more attractive price point than the Sony INZONE H9 released earlier this year, which cost $299.

 PS5 Pulse 3D vs PS5 Pulse Elite: specs

-The PS5 Pulse 3D and PS5 Pulse Elite may look similar, but the specs are quite different under the hood.
-The most significant difference is that the Pulse 3D headset uses traditional dynamic, cone-shaped drivers, while the Pulse Elite uses flat, planar magnetic drivers.
-We’ll have to wait to see how battery life compares once we get hold of the PS5 Pulse Elite wireless headset ourselves.
+The PS5 Pulse 3D and PS5 Pulse Elite may have a similar design, but their specifications differ significantly under the hood.
+The main distinction is that the Pulse 3D headset uses traditional dynamic, cone-shaped drivers, while the Pulse Elite uses flat, planar magnetic drivers.

 PS5 Pulse 3D specs